intershop/intershop-pwa/docs/guides/migrations.md

 The basket empty image `empty-cart.png` is removed and replaced with CSS styling.

+The sprite image `product_sprite.png` is removed and replaced with localized text for "New", "Sale" and "Top" with the according CSS styling.

 ## 3.0 to 3.1

 The SSR environment variable 'ICM_IDENTITY_PROVIDER' will be removed in a future release ( PWA 5.0 ).